 Erin has been practicing Massage Therapy since 2005.
 Since that time she has continued to develop her understanding of the human body through the use of Massage Therapy to help with injury recovery, postural alignment, and stress management.
 Erin continued her education to encompass a Master of Acupuncture degree from the Maryland University of Integrative Health and now practices acupuncture in Ellicott City.
 She has found that the knowledge of massage therapy and acupuncture have given her practice a depth that she couldn’t have anticipated.

 Erin truly enjoys the work she does and her passion comes through in every treatment.
 She partners with you by deeply listening to understand your unique concerns and uses her years of study and practice to create a plan that addresses your specific needs.
 Erin’s practice focuses on moving beyond wellness to inspire the desire to not only live well but to ultimately thrive.

-When not working, Erin can be found charming lightning bugs with her four-year old daughter, teaching her to savor life all the while being kind and curious, hiking in local state parks, and hunting for vintage furniture.
+When not working, Erin can be found charming lightning bugs with her five-year old daughter, teaching her to savor life all the while being kind and curious, hiking in local state parks, and hunting for vintage furniture.

 Susannah “Susie” Cohen, MS, CNS, LDN

 Susie received her Master of Science degree in Nutrition and Integrative Health from Maryland University Integrative Health (MUIH), formerly Tai Sophia Institute.
 She completed her internship at MUIH working one-on-one with clients at the Natural Care Center, providing lectures and culinary demonstrations at MUIH, Howard County Board of Education, Third Space Wellness, and the American Public Health Association, and preparing blog content and handouts for Evermore Farm, Joy Wellness, Conscious Corner, and for a Registered Dietitian in Baltimore, MD.